xaxzie/FoundryVTTMacro/modules/custom-status-effects/README.md

 ## Where this repo stores the module

 If you want to track the module in git, this repository contains a copy under `modules/custom-status-effects/`.
 Copy that folder into Foundry's `Data/modules/` or deploy from git to use the module in your local Foundry instance.

+## GM Socket helpers (apply/update/remove effects)

+This module registers a small set of GM-side socket handlers (via SocketLib) to let player-run macros request that a GM create, update or remove Active Effects on actors the player does not own.
+This is intentionally minimal and safe: the handlers are implemented inside the module and exposed through a `globalThis.gmSocket` object when SocketLib is present.

+Handlers registered by the module (available after `Hooks.once("socketlib.ready", registerGMSocket)` runs):

+- `applyEffectToActor(actorId, effectData)`

+  - Purpose: Create a new ActiveEffect on the actor with id `actorId`.
+  - Returns: `{ success: true, effects: [createdEffect] }` on success, or `{ success: false, error: "..." }`.
+  - Example (player macro):
+    ```js
+    if (!globalThis.gmSocket) throw new Error("GM socket not available");
+    const result = await globalThis.gmSocket.executeAsGM(
+      "applyEffectToActor",
+      targetActorId,
+      effectData
+    );
+    if (!result.success)
+      ui.notifications.error(result.error || "Failed to apply effect");
+    ```

+- `updateEffectOnActor(actorId, effectId, updateData)`

+  - Purpose: Update an existing ActiveEffect (identified by `effectId`) on the given actor.
+  - Returns: `{ success: true }` on success or `{ success: false, error: '...' }` on failure.
+  - Example (player macro):
+    ```js
+    const res = await globalThis.gmSocket.executeAsGM(
+      "updateEffectOnActor",
+      targetActorId,
+      effectId,
+      { "flags.statuscounter.value": 2 }
+    );
+    if (!res.success) console.error(res.error);
+    ```

+- `removeEffectFromActor(actorId, effectId)`
+  - Purpose: Delete an ActiveEffect from an actor.
+  - Returns: `{ success: true }` or `{ success: false, error: '...' }`.
+  - Example (player macro):
+    ```js
+    await globalThis.gmSocket.executeAsGM(
+      "removeEffectFromActor",
+      targetActorId,
+      effectId
+    );
+    ```

+Notes and best-practices

+- The module exposes the SocketLib `gmSocket` object as `globalThis.gmSocket` for convenience.
+Always guard your macros with `if (!globalThis.gmSocket) { ui.notifications.error('GM socket not available'); return; }`.
+- All handlers run on the GM client and therefore require at least one GM to be online and SocketLib to be active.
+- The handlers perform basic validation (actor existence, effect existence).
+They return structured objects so your macro can present friendly errors to players.
+- When creating effects intended to show a status counter on tokens, include a `flags.statuscounter` object with `value` and `visible: true` properties (for example: `flags: { statuscounter: { value: 1, visible: true } }`).
+This ensures the token HUD shows the stack number.

+Packaging / manifest notes

+- The `module.json` in this folder now includes `url`, `manifest` and `download` fields pointing to this repository's main branch.
+If you publish a separate release (recommended for distribution), update `manifest` to point to the release `module.json` and `download` to the release ZIP or module package URL.
+- Foundry's install-from-manifest UI installs by manifest URL, which must point to a `module.json` that names only this module.
+If you want the manifest to reference only this module, publish the `modules/custom-status-effects/module.json` file on its own (for example, using GitHub Releases or a dedicated repo) — otherwise the `download` link will fetch the whole repository archive.

 ---